centrifugal/centrifugo/docs/content/server/configuration.md

 http://localhost:8000/api
 ```

-By default all endpoints work on port `8000`.
+By default, all endpoints work on port `8000`.
 You can change it using `port` option:

 ```
 {